yonimn2000/simple-console-menus/README.md

-# Simple Console Menu
+# Simple Console Menus

-Use up and down arrow keys to navigate and ENTER key to select.
+Use the up and down arrow keys to navigate and the ENTER key to select.

 ## Simple Console Menu Example